 By clicking on “User management” in the account column, a second window will open, you will see 2 options: “Add users” or “Add user groups”.

 Click on “Add users” and fill in the email address of the user you need to add.
 Then, select the account permission: “Admin” or “User”.

-Admin: this access allows you to edit user management, account settings and account activity.
+Admin: this access allows you to edit user management, account settings, and account activity.
 Concretely, you can modify user permissions (on the account and containers level) and create new containers.

 Users: in this case, you can only see the different settings but you can’t modify them.

-In the account level, you will be able to select the permission level for the different containers as well.
+At the account level, you will be able to select the permission level for the different containers as well.